 Or perhaps you’d like to find out whether you have any hearing loss or not.
 Maybe you already have a hearing aid, but now’s about time for a check-up.

 No one works harder than Bayfields to get to know you as an individual and to take care of your eyes.
 Book an eye test today & discover why we’re different.

 We at Bayfields Opticians and Audiologists are registered with the Information Commissioners Office as a Data Controller registration number 04544294, 05636007 and 09446782.
-We are specialist in Opticians and Audiologists and operate from Barnard Castle, Camberley, Clitheroe, Egham, Fleet, Guildford, Harrogate, Headingley, Huddersfield, Leamington Spa, Leeds University, Ossett, Oxted, Pontefract, Newcastle under Lyme, Wakefield, Welwyn Garden City and Woking.
+We are specialist in Opticians and Audiologists and operate from Barnard Castle, Camberley, Clitheroe, Egham, Fleet, Guildford, Harrogate, Headingley, Huddersfield, Knaresborough, Leamington Spa, Leeds University, Maidstone, Newcastle under Lyme, Ossett, Oxted, Pontefract, South Woodford, Wakefield, Welwyn Garden City, Woking and Yeadon.

 Your privacy matters to us and we are committed to the highest data privacy standards and patient confidentiality.
 To disclose this to you, our Privacy Notice includes the following:

 • What data we collect from you.

 • Who we share it with and why.